top of page

 I) Unusual length

 Thriller episodes had an unusual length of sixty five minutes (seventy-five minutes with ad breaks.)
 This longer viewing time allowed for multiple plot twists, as well as more opportunity to explore characters and develop plotlines to great effect, with the feeling of suspense being allowed to brew slowly.
-The downside, however, was that it also created TV scheduling problems and has probably helped to kill off the chance of further repeats.
+The downside, however, was that it also created TV scheduling problems and might explain why further further repeats of the show could prove to be difficult.

 The chilling and unnerving - music score was supplied by Laurie Johnson - a regular collaborator of Clemens who had composed music for The Avengers.
-The music for Thriller included that extremely creepy and unsettling theme tune, where if we had to sum it up using one adjective, it would be startling!
+If we had to sum up The theme tune in particular for Thriller using one adjective, it would be startling!
 Johnson did an excellent job in cranking up feelings of fear and tension with the combination of the creepy woodwind and loud, discordant harpsichord.
-The creepy and loud music score was certainly ideal; not just at the beginning but also during the eerie moments when you were expecting something to happen.
+The creepy music score was certainly ideal; not just for the opening credits- which certainly set the tone for what to expect - but also during the eerie moments when you were expecting something sinister to happen.

 III) The opening/closing credits